Boostcom/bl-api-v3/source/includes/bl-api/v3/27_rewards_program.md

 Removes current member from Rewards Program.
 This results in removing "rewards_enrollment" consent from member and **deletion of all points and transaction from Rewards Program.**

+As a member-related action, it requires member authorization.
+See [OAuth](#v3-oauth2).

 <aside class="notice">
 Requires <code>Rewards:Api:OAuth:Memberships:Delete</code> permit